telerik/kendo-react-inputs/README.md

 ## Browser Support

-The Kendo UI Inputs components for React support all browsers that are supported by the React framework&mdash;Internet Explorer 9 and later versions.
+The Inputs components support all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.

 ## Glossary

-Below are explained the basic terms that Kendo UI suite for React applies.
+Below are explained the basic terms the suite for React applies.

 ### Component